 Wenatchee is famous for agritourism and several types of businesses associated with it – including craft beer!

-Wenatchee’s Brewing District represents three downtown breweries that joined together to create Brewers Row.
-All three breweries are located within walking distance of each other and are easily visited on the same trip!
+Wenatchee’s Brewing District represents a couple of downtown breweries that joined together to create Brewers Row.
+Both breweries are located within walking distance of each other and are easily visited on the same trip!

-Next is Columbia Valley Brewing Co., the oldest brewery in Wenatchee, featuring an open brewing area, sunny patio, and endless experimentation.
+Columbia Valley Brewing Co., the oldest brewery in Wenatchee, features an open brewing area, sunny patio, and endless experimentation.
 Try Endless Summer Ale as well as darker options, including the Ridgeline Dry Stout and Happy Holiday.

 The youngest company of the row is family-owned and managed by Wenatchee Valley Brewing.
 Their signature beer is Overlord Pale Ale, first brewed in 2009.